Please read carefully to see if this THC is suitable for your system.

 The current models of the Powermax45, Powermax1000, 1250 and 1650 have the interface as standard with a plug brought out on the rear panel.
 However, note that there are some early models of the Powermax1000, 1250 and 1650 that were not equipped with the divided (50:1) output.
-These earlier units would not have connections on pins 5 and 6 of the interface connector and you should contact your Hypertherm dealer to see if yours can be upgraded.
+These earlier units would not have connections on pins 5 and 6 of the interface connector.
+I am told there is a Hypertherm upgrade part for this (Hypertherm part# 123892) but you should contact your Hypertherm dealer to confirm that yours can be upgraded.

 The newer Powermax65 and 85 are shipped with the interface as an option.
 If yours doesn't have it you can upgrade with the addition of Hypertherm part# 228696.

 I have absolutely no affiliation with Hypertherm so there may be other plasma cutter models or options that they sell that have a similar interface.
 If in any doubt I suggest you contact your dealer and check whether your system has the same robotics interface as the Powermax45.

 Whichever model you intend to use with this THC you will need a machine interface cable available from your Hypertherm distributor (part# 123896).

 The above plasma systems all come with the option of having a hand held torch or a machine torch.
 To use this THC you MUST have the machine torch.
 This is because for safety reasons, Hypertherm disable their robotics interface when the hand torch is connected.
 Also, in general most hand torch system configurations don't have the interface, whilst most machine torch configurations do.

 What else is needed in order to use this THC?

 - A Machine Interface Cable with a D-sub Connector that includes the wires for the Voltage Divider Signal.
 If you don't already have one of these then they can be purchased from your local Hypertherm dealer.
 (Ask for part# 123896)